 Both recruitment and talent acquisition have an appropriate time and place.
 All things being equal, talent acquisition wins out over recruitment because it approaches people as a strategic investment.
 That’s not to denigrate recruitment; sometimes the right move – the only move – is to get warm bodies into seats as quickly as possible.
 We don’t always have the luxury of planning ahead.

-That said, talent acquisition takes into account how to attract, engage, hire, and advance the people at every level who are going to help your business thrive.
-It’s also better at adapting to the unexpected because recruiting teams that practice it are continuously building talent networks and engaging internal and external candidates.
+That said, talent acquisition focuses on and takes into account how to attract, engage, hire, and advance the people at every level who are going to help your business thrive.
+Each candidate brings unique skills that can propel your organization forward, and recognizing this can turn short-term hires into long-term success stories.
+The talent acquisition process is also better at adapting to the unexpected, because recruiting teams that practice it are continuously building talent networks and engaging internal and external candidates.
 There’s no switch to flip on; it’s always running.

 In summary, recruiting and talent acquisition have a lot in common.
 By and large, recruiting is used to fill roles as they open.
 Talent acquisition is a longer, more strategic process.
 Both use many of the same tactics, and often organizations will use a combination of the two approaches to staff their teams.
 One isn’t necessarily better than the other.
 Each works well given the right circumstances.

-To learn more about how you can attract the right talent – regardless of whether you’re recruiting or acquiring them – click here.
+If you’d like to learn more about transforming your talent acquisition and recruitment ROI with state-of-the-art hiring software, click here to learn more about how you can attract the right talent with recruitment marketing software – regardless of whether you’re recruiting or acquiring them.